krivalcevich-egor/Recognize-Handwritten-Digits/README.md

 This probability value is then transmitted back to the processor system via the AXILite interface.
 The processor system processes the received data and displays the result on the screen, providing the user with the final output - the recognized digit.

-The operation of this neural network model.
+The operation of this neural network model:

 ![alt text](pic/work.png)

 Thus, the project can be reduced to the implementation of a matrix multiplier and search for the maximum element of the array.